-Please be aware, this is not a definitive guide, we just want to steer you in the right direction, particularly with the ease of use and barrier to entry shrinking to the point that one can make an impulse purchase of unmanned aerial vehicles.
+Please be aware, this is not a definitive guide, we just want to steer you in the right direction.
+Particularly with the ease of use and barrier to entry shrinking to the point that one can make an impulse purchase of unmanned aerial vehicles.
 Drones are easy to fly, but a few initial pointers can’t hurt.

 What do I need to fly a quadcopter?

 The first question I had when diving into the drone market was simply to find out what I needed to fly.
 I was thinking just of the hardware here, as I knew from previous RC car experience that remote controls do not always accompany remotely controlled vehicles.
 In short, the majority of cheap drones come with a dedicated remote control, and those that do not are designed to run using a connected app on your smartphone or tablet.

 Do verify in the product listing if the product you are considering comes with a remote, or stay tuned in this article, we’ll share a few drones that we know have everything you need to fly straight out of the box.

 We highly recommend you pick up at least one extra set of propellers for your chosen drone, plus the tools needed to change them up when one breaks.
 Selecting a drone with protectors is a smart move, limiting both damage to the craft and injury to persons or property damage for clumsy flights and landings.